 - (1) Exemption from Competitive Purchase.
-Pursuant to Section 190.033(3) of the Florida Statutes, as amended from time to time, Contractual Services shall not be subject to competitive purchasing requirements.
+Pursuant to Section 190.033(3) of the Florida Statutes, Contractual Services shall not be subject to competitive purchasing requirements.
 If an agreement is predominantly for Contractual Services, but also includes maintenance services or the purchase of goods and services, the contract shall not be subject to competitive purchasing requirements.
 Regardless of whether an advertisement or solicitation for Contractual Services is identified as an Invitation to Bid, Request for Proposals, Invitation to Negotiate, or Competitive Solicitation, no rights or remedies under these Rules, including but not limited to protest rights, are conferred on persons, firms, or vendors proposing to provide Contractual Services to the District. - (2) Contracts; Public Records.
 In accordance with Florida law, each contract for Contractual Services shall include provisions required by law that require the contractor to comply with public records laws.

 Specific Authority: §§ 190.011(5), 190.011(15), Fla.
 Stat.
-Law Implemented: §§ 119.0701, 190.011(3), 190.033, Fla.
+Law Implemented: §§ 119.07, 190.011(3), 190.033, Fla.
 Stat.

-Rule 3.11 Protests with Respect to Proceedings under Rules 3.1, 3.2, 3.3, 3.4, 3.5, 3.6, 3.8, and 3.9.
+Rule 3.11 Protests With Respect To Proceedings under Rules 3.1, 3.2, 3.3, 3.4, 3.5, 3.6, 3.8, and 3.9.